arogi/internal-demos/docker-instructions.md

  2. Type: `docker run -d -p 80:80 arogi/internal-demos`

- 3. Open a web browser and enter the `localhost` into the address bar:
+ 3. Open a web browser and enter the `localhost` into the address bar.

-*Running TSP on a Road Network — (OS X and Windows only, will add Linux support soon)*

- 1. Type: `docker pull arogi/arogi-valhalla` to grab the latest Arogi-Valhalla Docker image.
-    *Note: This downloads statewide road networks for CA, NV, OR, and AZ.
-Thus it may take a while, depending on your network speed.*

- 2. Type: `docker run -it -d -p 8002:8002 arogi/arogi-valhalla`

- 3. Type `docker ps -a` and check if circuit-web container is still running.
-If not, do "Getting Started" section above.

- 4. Open a web browser and enter the following into the address bar:
-     On OS X and Windows, enter `192.168.99.100/network.html`.
-On Linux, enter `localhost/network.html`

 *Shutting Down*